 It's not always true that the farther north you go, the cooler it becomes.
-During summer, the northern parts of the country -- from Halsingland to northern Lapland -- may suddenly have the warmest weather and the bluest skies.
+During summer, the country's northern parts, from Halsingland to the north of Lapland, may suddenly have the warmest weather and the bluest skies.
 Check the weather forecasts on television and in the newspapers.

 Most people think of winter when they hear of Sweden.
-But because of the warm Gulf Stream, the climate here can be much milder than you might expect.
+But because of the warm Gulf Stream, the climate here can be much milder than expected.
 Spring, summer, fall and winter each have their unique personalities.
 Spring runs from March/April to May, summer from June to August, fall from September to October/November and winter from November/December to March/February.

-In a land as varied as Sweden, these seasons can be quite different depending on where you live.
+In a land as varied as Sweden, these seasons can differ depending on where you live.
 For simplicity’s sake, the country can be divided into three major regions: Götaland in the south, Svealand in the middle and Norrland in the north.

-In Götaland, where you’ll find the cities Gothenburg and Malmö, winters are shorter and milder, while daytime summer temperatures normally range from 15 to 25 degrees Celsius.
+In Götaland, where you’ll find the cities Gothenburg and Malmö, winters are shorter and milder, while daytime summer temperatures typically range from 15 to 25 degrees Celsius.
 The air is relatively humid here, making warm days feel warmer and cold days colder.
-However, even in winter months, snow is rare near any southern coast.
+However, even in winter, snow is rare near any southern coast.

-Stretching from Stockholm in the east to Southern Norway in the west, Svealand has a climate that is usually a few degrees cooler than that of Götaland.
-Average temperatures are just below zero in January, and snowfall is more common – especially in the north-west, where some popular ski resorts are located.
+Stretching from Stockholm in the east to Southern Norway in the west, Svealand's climate is usually a few degrees cooler than that of Götaland.
+Average temperatures are just below zero in January, and snowfall is more common – especially in the northwest, where some popular ski resorts are located.